intarchboard/draft-use-it-or-lose-it/draft-iab-use-it-or-lose-it.md

-Protocols deployed without active measures against intermediation will tend to become intermediated over time, as network operators deploy middleboxes to perform some function on traffic {{?PATH-SIGNALS=I-D.iab-path-signals}}.
+Protocols deployed without active measures against intermediation will tend to become intermediated over time, as network operators deploy middleboxes to perform some function on traffic {{?PATH-SIGNALS=RFC8588}}.
 In particular, one of the consequences of an unencrypted protocol is that any element on path can interact with the protocol.
-For example, HTTP was specifically designed with intermediation in mind, transparent proxies
+For example, HTTP was specifically designed with intermediation in mind, transparent proxies {{?HTTP=RFC7230}} are not only possible but sometimes advantageous, despite some significant downsides.
-{{?HTTP=RFC7230}} are not only possible but sometimes advantageous, despite some significant downsides.
 Consequently, transparent proxies for cleartext HTTP are commonplace.
 The DNS protocol was designed with intermediation in mind through its use of caching recursive resolvers {{?DNS=RFC1034}}.
 What was less anticipated was the forced spoofing of DNS records by many middle-boxes such as those that inject authentication or pay-wall mechanisms as an authentication and authorization check, which are now prevalent in hotels, coffee shops and business networks.

 Middleboxes are also protocol participants, to the degree that they are able to observe and act in ways that affect the protocol.
 The degree to which a